The purpose of the Public Interest Disclosure Act (PID Act) is to promote the integrity and accountability of the Commonwealth public sector by:

 How can you make a public interest disclosure?

 All public officials and former public officials are entitled to make a disclosure under the PID Act.
 Public interest disclosures can be made to the Australian Criminal Intelligence Commission in the following ways:

 By email: PublicInterestDisclosures [at] acic.gov.au

-By mail: (In order to protect your identity, it is important that the correspondence includes the words ‘to be opened by the addressee only’.)
+By mail: (To protect your identity, it is important that your correspondence includes the words ‘to be opened by the addressee only’.)